flatironinstitute/CaImAn/README.md

 - [cvxpy](http://www.cvxpy.org/) for solving optimization problems (for deconvolution, optional)
 - [Spams](http://spams-devel.gforge.inria.fr/) for online dictionary learning (for behavioral analysis, optional)

-For the constrained deconvolution method (```deconvolution.constrained_foopsi```)  various solvers can be used, some of which requires  additional packages:
+For the constrained deconvolution method (```deconvolution.constrained_foopsi```) various solvers can be used, some of which require additional packages:

 1. ```'cvxpy'```: (default) For this option, the following packages are needed:
   * [CVXOPT](http://cvxopt.org/) optional.